-OP&F's total pension liability as of December 31, 2020 is based on the results of an actuarial valuation date of January 1, 2020, and rolled-forward using generally accepted actuarial procedures.
+OP&F's total pension liability as of December 31, 2021 is based on the results of an actuarial valuation date of January 1, 2021, and rolled-forward using generally accepted actuarial procedures.
 The total pension liability is determined by OP&F's actuaries in accordance with GASB Statement No. 67, as part of their annual valuation.
 Actuarial valuations of an ongoing plan involve estimates of reported amounts and assumptions about probability of occurrence of events far into the future.
 Examples include assumptions about future employment mortality, salary increases, disabilities, retirements and employment terminations.
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.
 Assumptions considered were: withdrawal rates, disability retirement, service retirement, DROP elections, mortality, percent married and forms of the payment, DROP interest rate, CPI-based COLA, investment returns, salary increases and payroll growth.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of January 1, 2020, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of January 1, 2021, are presented below:

-Valuation Date

-Actuarial Cost Method Investment Rate of Return Projected Salary Increases Payroll Growth

-Cost of Living Adjustments
+Valuation Date January 1, 2021, with actuarial liabilities rolled forward to December 31, 2021 Actuarial Cost Method Entry Age Normal Investment Rate of Return 7.50 percent Projected Salary Increases 3.75 percent to 10.5 percent Payroll Growth 3.25 percent per annum, compounded annually, consisting of inflation rate of 2.75 percent plus productivity increase rate of 0.5 percent Cost of Living Adjustments 2.2 percent simple

-January 1, 2020, with actuarial liabilities rolled forward to December 31, 2020

-Entry Age Normal

-8.00 percent

-3.75 percent to 10.5 percent

-Inflation rate of 2.75 percent plus productivity increase rate of 0.5 percent

-3.00 percent simple, 2.2 percent simple for increases based on the lesser of the increase in CPI and 3 percent